NoahRix/BallBounce/README.md

 ## Export to a Windows Screen Saver:

-Publish the build into a Windows Screen Saver:
+Publish the build for the main and only project:

 ![image](https://github.com/user-attachments/assets/38d49a34-261e-4830-8181-def14f406815)